Recently Completed: Page County - Route 211 Westbound Bridge over South Fork of the Shenandoah River

 The new westbound bridge and its approaches will have two travel lanes 12 feet wide, a left shoulder 6 feet wide, and a right shoulder 10 feet wide.
 The proposed project will shorten the new bridge by approximately 200 feet to match the embankment length of the existing eastbound bridge.
 The new bridge will be 625-feet long and will be built in the same location as the current bridge.

-The access road under the current bridge near the west abutment would be relocated and would provide access to a temporary boat ramp during construction.
+The access road under the current bridge near the east abutment has been relocated to provide access to a temporary boat ramp during construction.

 The average daily traffic volume at this location was 7,911 vehicles per day in 2012.
 In the year 2042 traffic is projected to be 10,351 vehicles per day.